bindita/ExprGen/README.md

 * `extractfrommaya.py`, which extracts rig parameters and their values from a 3D rig and saves them in a CSV file. (*coming soon!*)

 An example CSV file, `input.csv`, is provided in this repository.
 The format of the CSV files is as follows:
-- The first row contains the names of the parameters of the 3D rig.
+- The first row contains the names of the facial parameters of the 3D rig.
 - Each of the remaining rows contains the values of those parameters for a particular expression.
 - The first column contains the name of the expression.
 The expression category is mentioned within the name.